Logitech G710+ Keyboard: An Armor Review

 To the Review

 Back in 2017, my coworker Ryan reviewed the G710+’s predecessor, the G710.
 Just like the non-plus version, the G710+ is a powerhouse of a keyboard: it is a gorgeous product, fitting a lot of functions into a relatively compact package.
 Each key has a smooth, matte finish with a slight indentation to allow fingers to rest comfortably.
 The device is colorful, too, sporting black and silver keys, orange and red buttons, and an orange border around the macro keys.
 The entire keyboard is backlit in white LED light and adjustable to one of four brightness levels, or it can be turned off entirely.
 For better visibility of the WASD and arrow keys, their brightness can be adjusted independently from the rest of the keyboard.
 It has a nice heft to it and feels solidly built; according to Logitech, “the keys have been tested for durability to a 50 million cycle life.”
 Multi-key input on the keyboard is a dream: with 26-key rollover, you can press almost any number of keys plus modifier keys (Control, Alt, Shift) in any order and get exactly what you intended.
-However, the designers did make one odd choice, for some reason Logitech has flipped convention and put the main function label of each key at the top and the secondary function below, which took me a bit to get used to.

 One thing I particularly like about the G710+ is the row of macro keys on the far left side.
 The six keys divided into three rows of two were very easy to keep track of, and they were close enough to the rest of the keyboard that I do not have to reach very far for them.
 With three macros per G-key, you can configure up to 18 individual functions.
 G-key programming requires Logitech Gaming Software, which can be downloaded here.
 The software allows you to configure the G-keys to single key presses, complex macros, or intricate LUA scripts on the fly.